Nelarius/wrenpp/README.md

 ## Accessing C++ from Wren
 ### Foreign methods

-You can implement a method in a stand-alone C/C++ function.
+You can implement a Wren method as a free C/C++ function.
 Currently, wrenly simplifies registering with the Wren virtual machine.
 Here's a small example.

 ```dart
 // inside foo.wren